header-search-icon

 Government-supported schemes like the Employee Pension Scheme (EPS) and National Pension System (NPS) also fall under the broader umbrella of superannuation.

-Note that at the time of retirement, you are allowed to withdraw up to certain limit of your accumulated corpus as a lump sum—this is called commutation.
+Note that at the time of retirement, you are allowed to withdraw up to a certain limit of your accumulated corpus as a lump sum — this is called commutation.
 The remaining is utilised to buy an annuity, which provides a regular monthly pension.
-This helps you manage day-to-day expenses after you stop working.
+You can use an annuity calculator to estimate your payouts, helping you manage day-to-day expenses after you stop working.

 Think of superannuation as your future salary—built with your employer’s help, grown through smart investments, and paid out regularly when you retire.